 “CIFG rightly contends that it provided enough support for the claimed breaches by providing a statistical sampling with documentation demonstrating the pervasive nature of the collective breaches in the underlying loans,” Sherwood said in the order.
 “The complaint need not make specific representations as to each of the individual loans.”

 Sherwood also granted a motion by Buffalo-based M&T Bank Corp.
-(MTB) to remove it as a defendant in the suit.
+(MTB:US) to remove it as a defendant in the suit.